k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent armor that is 'merged to your body' from being stolen
 - Fix: rehumanizing a Druid while in wildshape via prayer
+- Fix: 'You can't hold is strongly enough' while using wildshape
+- Fix: give proper feedback on why certain objects can't be used while in wildshape